glevyhas/pix-plot/README.md

 ## Acknowledgements

-The DHLab would like to thank [Cyril Diagne](http://cyrildiagne.com/), a lead developer on the spectacular [Google Arts Experiments TSNE viewer](https://artsexperiments.withgoogle.com/tsnemap/), for generously sharing ideas on optimization techniques used in this viewer.
+The DHLab would like to thank [Cyril Diagne](http://cyrildiagne.com/) and [Nicolas Barradeau](http://barradeau.com), lead developers of the spectacular [Google Arts Experiments TSNE viewer](https://artsexperiments.withgoogle.com/tsnemap/), for generously sharing ideas on optimization techniques used in this viewer.